IMMERSE insights:

 As a child, you learned your first language from hearing it used by everyone around you.
 Does this mean you can learn a new language by watching TV programs or listening to music?
 The answer is: Not really, but it can still be a fun way to get in some extra listening practice.
 But if you really want to become fluent in a language, you’ll need practice communicating in it, too.

-How can watching TV in Spanish help me learn it?
+How can watching TV help me learn a language?

 Using TV for listening practice lets you: